- The Kindergarten have assessment after every unit that is done in class and face a consolidated worksheet periodically.

 - Promotion criteria for low achievers on medical grounds / participation at the international/ national level competitions etc. will be decided by the Principal.

-Promotion is based on the day -to-day work of the student throughout the year and also on the performance in the summative assessment.
+Promotion is based on the day -to-day work of the student throughout the year and also on the performance in the assessments.

 - Scholar’s Badge